U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: The U-DREAM model

 \subsubsection{Non-blind analysis}

-In the non-blind setting, acoustic parameters are derived directly from the RIR.
-We follow the procedure described in~\cite[Chapter 2]{naylorSpeechDereverberation2010}, based on linear regression of the energy decay curve $\EDC$.
+in the non-blind setting, acoustic parameters are derived directly from the RIR.
+We follow the procedure described in~\cite{naylorModelsMeasurementEvaluation2010}, based on linear regression of the energy decay curve $\EDC$.
 However, measured RIRs, often exhibit noise in the late reverberation tail, which can bias estimates of $\rtsixty$ and $\DRR$.
 To mitigate this issue, we restrict the analysis to the dynamic range in which Polack's model is considered to be valid, namely between $\qty{-5}{\decibel}$ and $\qty{-25}{\decibel}$, as outside this range, the measured $\EDC$ and the theoretical model diverge.
 The energy on this range, noted $E_{25}^{5}$, is expected to follow:

-where $T_{5}$ and $T_{25}$ represent the time it takes for the EDC to decrease by $\qty{5}{\decibel}$ and $\qty{25}{\decibel}$ respectively The reverberation time $\rtsixty$ is first computed from the slope of the EDC, which is independent of the total energy of the RIR.
-Then, using the measured value of $E_{25}^{5}$ and~\eqref{eq:energy_minus_5_minus_25_from_sigma}, the parameter $\sigma$ is derived, leveraging the relation between $\tau$ and $\rtsixty$ given in~\eqref{eq:tau}.
+where $T_{5}$ and $T_{25}$ represent the time it takes for the EDC to decrease by $\qty{5}{\decibel}$ and $\qty{25}{\decibel}$ respectively The $\rtsixty$ is first computed from the slope of the EDC, which is independent of the total energy of the RIR.
+Then, using the measured value of $E_{25}^{5}$ and Eq.~\eqref{eq:energy_minus_5_minus_25_from_sigma}, the parameter $\sigma$ is derived, leveraging the relation between $\tau$ and $\rtsixty$ given in Eq.~\eqref{eq:tau}.

 Finally, $\sigma$ can be directly reused in the reverberation sampler $\mathcal{R}$ detailed in Eq.~\eqref{eq:reverb_sampler}, or to compute the $\DRR$ using Eq.~\eqref{eq:reverberant_polack_energy}.
 Note that this approach excludes the contribution of late reverberation noise to the estimated $\DRR$, thereby improving alignment with the synthesis model.